idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

  - **Open project** = Select the (CafeTran) XLIFF file you wish to open.
 Allows you to open not listed CT projects.
  - **Open project folder** = Select the project folder you wish to open.
 Allows you to open not listed CT project folders.

-Note: If you haven't created a project yet, this button is not displayed.
+Note: If you haven’t created a project yet, this button is not displayed.

 **Dashboard menu button** = This is a button you will use much, since it allows you to access additional project options and settings (see below for Dashboard menu options).